gruppler/PTN-Ninja/readme.md

 # PTN Player
 &copy; 2016 Craig Laparo

+An editor and viewer for Portable Tak Notation (http://ptn.ninja)

 ## Getting Started
 To load a **.ptn** file, simply drag the file into the window, or copy the contents and paste into the editor.
 Toggle between **Edit Mode** and **Play Mode** using the FAB (the big button in the lower-left corner).